 VA Pending Payment Compliance

 In accordance with Title 38 US Code 3679 subsection (e), Golden Gate University adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
-33) or Vocational Rehabilitation and Employment (Ch.
+33) or Veteran Readiness and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 This school will not:

 - Prevent the student’s enrollment.

 - Assess a late penalty fee.

 - Require student secure alternative or additional funding.